 Before leaving reception, request them to send a bottle of champagne on ice to your room.
 Within minutes of dropping off your bags, you should hear a faint knock, which signals that the champagne has arrived.
 After the drive from San Francisco, it is nice to simply relax on your private terrace with a cold glass of champagne and let nature wash over you – the golden hue of the late afternoon sun filtering through the trees, the gentle breeze rustling through the leaves, the absolute quiet only interrupted by the sound of the Blue Jays and Woodpeckers and smell of the fresh mountain air.
 Everything about the resort encourages relaxation and exudes a sense of tranquility.

 Meadowood Resort // 900 Meadowood Lane, St. Helena // Website

-After dinner, perhaps you head down the street for a glass of wine at Cook, one block down from Archetype, or you may want to return to Meadowood for a quiet evening with a crackling fire.
+After dinner, perhaps you head down the street for a glass of wine at Cook, just a short walk from The Charter Oak, or you may want to return to Meadowood for a quiet evening next to a crackling fire.

 A weekend getaway shouldn’t feel rushed.
 After you wake-up (the beds are so comfortable that you may be surprised by how late it is), consider ordering breakfast from room service and enjoy a leisurely morning on your terrace without having to get out of your plush bathrobe.
 If you are feeling more energetic, you can get a little exercise before breakfast by going on a hike on one of the many scenic trails crossing the resort (which are thoughtfully stocked with water bottle stations along the way) to the top of the ridge for amazing views of the surrounding area.